Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Introduction

-In this paper, we describe a search for the AC oscillation effect using SPT-3G, the current camera installed on the South Pole Telescope (SPT), in which we measure a timeseries of polarization rotation angles and associated uncertainties, fit a sinusoidal model, and extract limits on $g_{\phi\gamma}$.
+In this paper, we describe a search for the AC oscillation effect using SPT-3G, the current camera installed on the South Pole Telescope (SPT), in which we measure a time series of polarization rotation angles and associated uncertainties, fit a sinusoidal model, and extract limits on $g_{\phi\gamma}$.
 We set the tightest limits on axion dark matter through the AC oscillation effect to date, improving on current limits by a factor of ${\sim} 3.8$ and approximately matching the limit from the washout effect.
-In Section \ref{sec:instrument}, SPT-3G is described, with particular attention paid towards why it is an ideal instrument with which to carry out this search.
-In Section \ref{sec:methods}, the details of the analysis procedure are laid out.
-Results and discussion of the broader context follow in Section \ref{sec:results}.
+In Sec. \ref{sec:instrument}, SPT-3G is described, with particular attention paid towards why it is an ideal instrument with which to carry out this search.
+In Sec. \ref{sec:methods}, the details of the analysis procedure are laid out.
+Results and discussion of the broader context follow in Sec. \ref{sec:results}.